 Checkoway smartly keeps Marilyn from our view until nearly the end of the movie.
 It was based on Richard Avedon’s famous photo of Monroe, allegedly dismissed by Hockney as “that fucking photograph.”
 When we finally see Pappas’ drawing, we’re not sure what to think.
 Pappas’ style might be called “super-hyper extreme realism,” in that he fusses over every strand of hair, every wrinkle, every eyelash and mole.
 Despite his laborious attention to detail, the drawing is lifeless.
 It has the same forlorn, dead look as those rubber fuck dolls manufactured in Japan for lonely businessmen.

 It’s never exactly clear how Checkoway wants us to see Pappas.
 Perhaps we’re supposed to cheer for this working class guy as he attempts to break the barriers of a very snobbish and self-contained field.
 He’s like one of those earnest club fighters who gets a shot at the heavyweight champion.
-But I couldn’t help but be repulsed by his small town arrogance.
-According to his website, he’s still hoping someone famous will offer him a commission for a portrait.
+But his small town arrogance is repulsive.
+According to his website, he’s still hoping someone famous will commission a portrait.
 It says, “We remember Lorenzo Di Medici today, not because of his life as a banker in Florence but because he commissioned Michelangelo.
 Whoever commissions my next portrait will enter the future and enter history.”
-The website includes a small gallery –since Marilyn, Pappas has drawn a frog, a rabbit, and some sea shells.
+The website includes a small gallery – since Marilyn, Pappas has drawn a frog, a rabbit, and some sea shells.